How to Start and Finish Your Painting, Nine Practical Steps

 Continue with broader brush strokes

-And now that I’ve started with a larger brush…I try to keep it going as long as possible.
-“Try to use a brush that’s twice as big as the one you think you should be using” someone once said to me.
+And now that I’ve started with a larger brush, I try to keep it going for as long as possible.
+“Try to use a brush that’s twice as big as the one you think you should be using,” someone once said to me.
 It’s good advice.
-Working with a larger brush for as long as you can stops you from getting dragged in to the too much detail too soon trap.
+Working with a larger brush for as long as you can prevents you from getting dragged into the too much detail too soon trap.

 Work the surface holistically and use selective focusing